hoshikawa2/oic_migration_api/README.md

    ![Connection_Rest_2.png](images%2FConnection_Rest_2.png)
 3. For your Trigger Endpoint, you can execute a request with the Oracle Integration Basic Authentication.
 So, you can use an username and password.
    ![Connect_Rest_3.png](images%2FConnect_Rest_3.png)
 4. In the second connection, as you did in the first connection, give a name and identifier (for example, "APIGW_REST_API").
+Remember to select the Invoke type unlike the first configuration.
 Select the proper OCI API Gateway REST for your region (in the example, the region is Ashburn).
 See here to view the proper endpoint for your region [OCI API Gateway endpoints](https://docs.oracle.com/en-us/iaas/api/#/en/api-gateway/20190501/).
 Obtain your OCI Credentials to provide access to the OCI API gateway services.
    ![Connection_Apigateway_Rest_Api.png](images%2FConnection_Apigateway_Rest_Api.png)

 ## Task 4: Create the Integration